 Tocilizumab is a drug used to treat the symptoms of rheumatoid arthritis and juvenile idiopathic arthritis.
-It is given once or twice a month, as a 60-minute IV infusion.
 Common side effects include headaches, infections, and high blood pressure.
 Before using this medicine, let your healthcare provider know if you have any health conditions, such as diabetes, cancer, or high cholesterol.